Efficient Imputation for Patch-based Missing Single-cell Data via Cluster-regularized Optimal Transport: Experiment

 \subsection{Computational Efficiency}

-We compared the training and imputation times of our method against various benchmark methods across four datasets, with results presented in Figure \ref{fig:runnint_time}.
-All experiments were performed on a single RTX 4090 GPU.
+Because the clustering step involves discrete assignments, our optimization follows an alternating scheme where clustering is recomputed at each iteration while gradients are applied only to the continuous imputed variables.
+Empirically, we observe stable convergence of this procedure across datasets.
+We compared the training and imputation times of our method against various benchmark methods across three datasets, with results presented in Figure \ref{fig:runnint_time}.
+Runtime was measured as the total wall-clock time including model initialization, training (if applicable), and inference/imputation on the target dataset.
+All methods were executed on the same hardware environment.
+For GPU-enabled methods, GPU acceleration was enabled; CPU-only methods were executed on CPU.
 As shown in the figure, our method demonstrates a significantly lower runtime compared to other methods, requiring only 5, 12, and 39 seconds for the Cite-seq, Multiome, and PBMC datasets, respectively.
 On average, our method's runtime constitutes only 1.12\%, 1.29\%, and 2.21\% of the average runtime of the comparison methods on these three datasets.
+Some baselines require heavy model training (e.g., deep neural networks), while others are iterative interpolation methods.
+Our reported runtime therefore reflects the complete pipeline cost required to obtain the final imputed dataset.